mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-The configuration to be used to connect to a Kafka Cluster
+The configuration to be used to connect to a Kafka Cluster.

 <table>
     <thead>